Neuro-Symbolic Learning of Answer Set Programs from Raw Data: Introduction

 \section{Introduction}

 Within \ac{ai}, one of the ultimate goals is to assist humans in complex decision making, a key challenge in multiple industries such as healthcare, automated maintenance, and security \cite{lyn2019opportunities,sitton2019neuro,han2021unifying}.
 Neuro-Symbolic \ac{ai} aims to address this challenge by combining the best features of both deep learning and symbolic reasoning techniques \cite{GarcezGLSST19,ijcai2020-0688}.
-For example, many existing approaches improve the training of a neural network using a given symbolic knowledge base \cite{dai2019bridging,deepproblog,neurasp,riegel2020logical,Badreddine2022}, and systems that learn symbolic knowledge can utilise pre-trained neural networks to handle raw input data \cite{evans2018learning,cunnington2021ff}.
+For example, many existing approaches improve the training of a neural network using a given symbolic knowledge base \cite{deepproblog,dai2019bridging,riegel2020logical,neurasp,Badreddine2022}, and systems that learn symbolic knowledge can utilise pre-trained neural networks to handle raw input data \cite{evans2018learning,cunnington2023ffnsl}.
 However, the assumption that either the neural or symbolic component is given is not practical in many real-world situations, as there may be no pre-trained neural network(s) available (e.g., domain experts are time constrained and can't label vast quantities of raw data), or the symbolic knowledge may be unknown, and therefore needs to be learned.
 Recent work aims to lift this assumption by training both neural and symbolic components in an end-to-end fashion \cite{ijcai2021-254,EVANS2021103521}.
-However, \cite{ijcai2021-254} lacks the expressivity required to solve many common-sense learning and reasoning tasks, as they are limited to learning definite logic programs without function symbols \cite{dantsin2001complexity}, and \cite{EVANS2021103521} is restricted to training \acp{bnn} only.
+However, \cite{ijcai2021-254} lacks the expressivity required to efficiently represent solutions to many common-sense learning and reasoning tasks \cite{dantsin2001complexity}, and \cite{EVANS2021103521} is restricted to training \acp{bnn} only.